XenitAB/xenitab.github.io/docs/xks/architecture-and-design.md

 The primary authentication method to access any resource is based on Azure AD.
 Most of the actions taken by a tenant engineer will require authentication to Azure AD either using the Azure Management Console or the Azure CLI.

-A tenant will be granted access to the clusters using a [proxy](https://github.com/XenitAB/azad-kube-proxy) built by Xenit and provided in the framework, making sure they don't have to reconfigure their computers when a blue/green deployment of the clusters are made and the Kubernetes API endpoint change.
+A tenant will be granted access to the clusters using a [proxy](https://github.com/XenitAB/azad-kube-proxy) built by Xenit and provided in the framework, making sure they do not have to reconfigure their computers when a blue/green deployment of the clusters are made and the Kubernetes API endpoint change.
 The proxy will move with the clusters and it will be seamless for the tenant engineers.

 The proxy also provides a CLI (`kubectl` plugin through [krew](https://krew.sigs.k8s.io/)) that makes it easier to both discover and configure access to the clusters.
 A valid session with Azure CLI is required to use it.